StackableRegiments/analyticalmetlx/docs/guide-whiteboard.md

 Canvas content includes:

 - Ink: freehand pen strokes (using finger, stylus or mouse as supported by the device)
-- Text: rich text including colour, size and style (eg bold, underline, italic)
+- Text: rich text including colour, size and style (e.g. bold, underline, italic)
 - Image / Video: from camera or via upload (as supported by the device and browser)

 [More...]({{site.baseurl}}/guide-controls.html)